Definition of InclusABILITY

 Sooner or later, your students will want to study or intern abroad through one of your college's many international exchange offerings.
 While the law technically doesn't require you to provide reasonable accommodations outside of U.S. soil, that doesn't mean that you should not go for extra credit.
 It is possible and affordable to make study abroad experiences accessible for students with disabilities abroad with preparation.
 In this webinar, staff from MIUSA's National Clearinghouse on Disability and Exchange will equip you with the tools to be an advocate for access to all of your institution's programs by understanding the legal nuances and acting as the campus go-to expert on all things disability and exchange.

-Assistive Technology for Students with Mental Health Conditions
+Webinar 5: Assistive Technology for Students with Mental Health Conditions

 Michelle Mullen, M.S., University of Massachusetts Medical School

-Students with mental health conditions face unique challenges which may require support through skill-building, resource acquisition, accommodations and assistive technology.
+Students with mental health conditions face unique challenges that may require support through skill-building, resource acquisition, accommodations, and assistive technology.
 Assistive technology (AT) is any device, software, or equipment that supports a student to work with specific barriers.
 Schools are more adept at offering AT to students with disabilities in recent years but may find supporting students with mental health conditions challenging.
 AT and other accommodations may not be advertised to students with mental health conditions due to a lack of perceived legitimacy of functional implications associated with psychiatric conditions in higher education.
 In addition, students with mental health conditions may not believe that they deserve to receive or use AT.
 This webinar will explore the potential functional implications of mental health conditions in the post-secondary learning environment and detail the assistive technologies that can support student persistence and success.

 Iowa State University's Diversity and Inclusion reports highlight initiatives related to Academic Affairs, Board of Regents, Institutional Research, Enrollment, and Human Resources.
 Each area serves as a source for information related to data collected in its corresponding year.
 To receive more information related to diversity and inclusion data, contact the Office of the Vice President for Diversity and Inclusion at email@example.com or 515-294-8840.